This is the multi-page printable view of this section. Click here to print.

 The full example is here, apply it.

-3. Check Envoy AI Gateway APIs
+Query AI Gateway APIs

 If Open-WebUI is enabled, you can chat via the webui (recommended), see documentation.
 Otherwise, following the steps below to test the Envoy AI Gateway APIs.